 - Tamarind: is added for tanginess.

-How to make Dry Coconut Chutney Powder
+How to Make Dry Coconut Chutney Powder

 Transfer it back to the plate, and mix it well.
 Yields 1 cup of dry coconut chutney powder.
-Store it in an air-tight container.
-Serve kobbari chutney pudi with roti or chapati.

 Tips & Variations